google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 #### Using ChromeDriver

 [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) 2.3.0
-supports Chrome 59+ and works with headless Chrome.
+supports Chrome 59 and later and works with headless Chrome.
 In some cases, you may need Chrome 60 to work around bugs.
 For example, there are known issues with taking screenshots in Chrome 59.